-The Federation is on the Governance Code compliance Journey and committed to achieving same by Q4 2021.
-There are 5 principles in the Governance code and 66 sub principles.
-Currently the Federation complies with 49 of the sub principles.
+The Federation is on the Governance Code registered their compliance with Sport Ireland in December 2021 as a type C organisation and will continue the commitment to being compliant on an ongoing basis.
+There are 5 principles in the Governance code and the Federation are compliant to 71 of the 75 sub principles.